-Wycliffe Hall is an evangelical theological college founded in 1877.
+Wycliffe Hall founded in 1977, is one of the colleges which makes up the University of Oxford.
 It is named after the theologian and scholar John Wycliffe.
 He was part of a group of people who translated the bible from latin to english in the fourteenth century.

 Wycliffe I About